Departments at the Institute of Radiation Physics

 Prof. Dr. Thomas Cowan (acting)

-The understanding and description of matter under extreme pressure and temperature conditions is a central concern of the division.
+The understanding and description of matter under extreme pressure and temperature conditions is a central concern of the department.
 Within the scope of the HIBEF (Helmholtz International Beamline for Extreme Fields at the European XFEL) project, an experimental station with ultra-intensive laser systems and pulsed high-field magnetic coils will be available.

 HADES at SIS/GSI: Di-electron spectroscopy, rare hadronic probes